-We support Gender Recognition Act reform but that they must go further, so that every part of the trans community can benefit from this legislative change.
+I support Gender Recognition Act reform but that the Scottish Government must go further, so that every part of the trans community can benefit from this legislative change.

 Making legal gender recognition a more straightforward process will relieve a lot of stress for many trans people, who will no longer need to gather evidence and medical reports to be recognised as who they are.